 The Spirit of God and Holy Spirit – The Word of God

-Another form of spirit or Holy Spirit is the Word of God and I mean this not in the sense of Jesus Christ (who is the Word of God but the actual words of God we read in the Bible).
+Another form of spirit or Holy Spirit is the Word of God.
+And this is meant not in the sense of Jesus Christ who is the Word of God.
+No, we mean the actual words of God we read in the Bible.
+Jesus said the reason He came into the world is to rule and to bear witness to the truth.

 The Words of the Father, which Jesus Christ brought to us, is Truth.
 However, they are also Spirit because Jesus says the words He speak they are spirit and they are life.